 First…

-After putting down your foundation row of stitches (I’m using single crochets here), you’re going to chain 1.
+1. You will start with a foundation row of stitches (Note: I’m using single crochet rows between my drop stitches here).
+Once you have a row of stitches to work into, you’re going to chain 1.
 Keeping that chain on your hook, gently pull it to stretch out the loop.

-Then slide the loop onto a jumbo hook, needle, or dowel and gently tighten the loop around it making sure it can still slide.
-(Note: the size of the tool you put your loops on will indicate the length of the “drops”)
+1. Then slide the loop onto a jumbo hook, needle, or dowel and gently tighten the loop around it making sure it can still slide.
+(Note: the size of the tool you put your loops on will indicate the length of the “drops”.
+Larger tool = longer drops)

 Then…

-Insert hook into the second stitch.
-(First loop counts as first stitch).
+1. Insert your hook into the next stitch.
+(Note: First loop counts as first stitch).
 Then yarn over and pull up a loop.

 Chain 1.